sagenate24/soccerLeague/README.md

 npm install
 ```

-To run this application type either of the two commands into the terminal:
+To run this application run either of the two commands into the terminal:

 ```
 cat sample-input.txt | node soccerLeague.js